computational-imaging/nlos-fk/README.md

 #### Reconstruction Demo Program

-Run the `demo.m` script to reconstruct a sample scene with FBP, LCT, and f-k migration.
-We also demonstrate how to reconstruct the interactive results, the non-planar scene, and how to run the phase retrieval algorithm.
+Run the `demo.m` script to reconstruct a sample scene with FBP, LCT, f-k migration, and the [phasor fields method](https://www.nature.com/articles/s41586-019-1461-3) by Liu et al. We also demonstrate how to reconstruct the interactive results, the non-planar scene, and how to run the phase retrieval algorithm.

 **License**
 The code and dataset are licensed under the following license: